Backflow Prevention Devices: What They Are and How They Work

 But when sprinklers go off or when a fire hydrant gets released, the system loses pressure, and water that was pushed onto the property may flow backward—that’s where backflow comes from.
 Backflow is dangerous because it can become a pollutant.
 Contaminants like pesticides, human waste, chemicals, fertilizers, and even stagnant, bacteria-ridden water can get into the clean water supply and make for a massive hassle.

 What’s a Backflow Prevention Device?

 To save us from this hassle, people invented the backflow prevention device.
-Simply put, it keeps backflow from happening.
+Simply put, it prevents backflow from happening.

 It’s designed to keep water inside the systems, flowing in one direction—from the water main into the pipes.
 This will keep pipe water from flowing into the water main.

 But how exactly does this happen?
 These devices rely on specific valves: check valves or two one-way valves.
 These valves get lined up in a series to prevent backflow from occurring.
 Think of it as a one-way door—once it’s gone out, there’s no other way for it to come back in.